Naanum Oru Penn: Development

 After watching the Bengali play Bodhu, A. V. Meiyappan of AVM Productions was impressed and decided to adapt it into a Tamil film.
 A. C. Tirulokchandar was selected to direct the film, titled Naanum Oru Penn.
 It was produced by Meiyappan's sons Murugan, Saravanan and Kumaran under Murugan Brothers, a subsidiary of AVM.
-Naanum Oru Penn was the second production of Murugan Brothers, and Tirulokchandar also served as screenwriter.
-Sowcar Janaki, in an interview with Kalki in 1993, said that Naanum Oru Penn was based on the Telugu film Kanyadaanam in which she acted.
+Naanum Oru Penn was the second production of Murugan Brothers.
+The producers wanted K. P. Kottarakkara to write the screenplay and he agreed, but Tirulokchandar, a screenwriter himself, was against anyone writing the screenplay under his direction.
+However, the producers remained resolute and persuaded him to co-operate with Kottarakkara in the screenwriting process.
+Tirulokchandar relented under the condition that he be credited as the sole screenwriter.
+Cinematography was handled by T. Muthusamy and editing by R. G. Gopi.
+Sowcar Janaki, in an interview with Kalki in 1993, said that Naanum Oru Penn was based on the 1955 Telugu film Kanyadaanam in which she acted.

 Casting

 The crew initially wanted Gemini Ganesan and Savitri as Bhaskar and Kalyani; however Tirulokchandar was adamant and chose S. S. Rajendran and R. Vijayakumari instead.
 The make-up for Vijayakumari was done by Kini.
 Vijayakumari initially had apprehension of portraying the character since many people warned her not to spoil her career by doing this character, but Sivaji Ganesan encouraged her to act in this film.
 This was the feature film debut of Rajan, who later prefixed AVM to his name; he portrayed Bhaskar's brother Balu.
 Rajan and C. S. Pushpalatha, who portrayed Kalyani's sister Malathi, met during the film's production, fell in love and got married.
 C. K. Nagesh initially charged ₹10000 for portraying Kalyani's brother Chidambaram, while AVM suggested half the price; he finally agreed for ₹6000.
 This was Nagesh's first film with AVM.